Back | Home | Aller à version française

 5C3.
 Indexation as dynamic: charge and discharge (purification of indexes)

 Indexes are not only a case for kinematics and movements.
 They often put a force into work.
 Already for those who emit those indexes, spread into them, express (premere, ex, pushing outside) their energy (ergein, in, acting inside) in them.
-Then for those who perceive them, if it is true that hominid brains infer the forces from which a movement proceeds and the forces that this movement will trigger; in other words, grasp movances <2B1>.
+Then for those who perceive them, if it is true that hominid brains infer the forces from which a movement proceeds and the forces that this movement will trigger; in other words, grasp movances within movements<2B1>.

 Thence the two major practices of the forefinger in Homo.
 That where he fully uses its convective charge, exalting its power more than its precision, in the warlord or conductor, the politician, the predicator.
 That, conversely, where precision more than power is targeted, such as in mathematics and physics, where indexations purify themselves from their charge as much as possible to only retain their pure vectoriality.
 The case of the arrow in mathematics <Complement 11> indicates well the limits of this purity as it is perfectly defined, without being axiomatizable in the expression "a quantity tends to another"; probably because in this case there is no way of absolutely erasing the charge (tension) inherent to the trend.